GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 With Gato GraphQL you can also execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that within a single request.

+= What's the difference between the Gato GraphQL plugin and its PRO version? =

+The Gato GraphQL plugin maps the WordPress schema, and is enough to use GraphQL as an API, such as for building headless sites.

+Gato GraphQL PRO is needed for enhanced security for public APIs, adding HTTP caching, sending emails, executing updates in bulk, connecting to external services, and automating tasks (among others).

 = How is Gato GraphQL different than WPGraphQL? =

 If you just need to build a headless WordPress site and deploy it as static, and you're currently using WPGraphQL, switching to Gato GraphQL will not make any difference.